JayenKerai/RabbitSimulator2020/README.md

 * Adhered to SOLID principles better
 ### Improvements
 * Should better team/pair programming practices
-* Would like to improve communicationi within sub-groups
+* Would like to improve communication within sub-groups

 ## Sprint 4 (09.15 - 10.20 (+15mins), 28 Jan 2020)
 * Death of rabbits